Searching for The Gold of the Lost Dutchman Mine in Superstition Mountain

 - Leaving an Impression for the Ages: Footprints from a Family Walk through the Mud at Least 2,500 Years Ago in Arizona are Reconnecting Local Tribes with their Past

-Following Waltz’s death, the mine was called the Lost Dutchman Mine, as ‘Dutch’ and ‘Deutsch’ (German) are said to have been pronounced the same by speakers of English in America.
-The tales of this mine have continued to attract treasure seekers to Superstition Mountain, some of whom have lost their lives in the quest for this elusive gold mine.
+Nonetheless, the legends of this mine have continued to attract treasure seekers to the Superstition Mountains, some of whom have lost their lives in the quest for this elusive gold mine.

 By Wu Mingren